-This is the new, completely re-designed RAV4 that can stand toe-to-toe with all the other contenders in this popular and crowded field.
+This is the new in '13 completely re-designed RAV4 that can stand toe-to-toe with all the other contenders in this popular and crowded field.

-Small SUV's continue go be one of the most popular vehicles on the road these days…and the new RAV4 is one of the reasons why.
+Small SUV's are the most popular vehicles on the road these days…and the new RAV4 is one of the reasons why.

 It's "right-sized"…with the ability to carry five people and a bunch of their stuff…or fewer people and a whole lot of stuff….yet still fit into the average parking space easily.

-You sit "SUV-high"…just like everyone seems to want these day…you get decent gas mileage…you'll merge onto freeways effortlessly….you'll do it all at a price that's under the average transaction price these days…and you'll look smart and stylish while doing it all.
+You sit "SUV-high"…just like everyone seems to want these days…you'll merge onto freeways effortlessly….you'll do it all at a price that's right in line with the average cost of a new vehicle…and you'll look smart and stylish while doing it all.

 Plus you get decent mileage on regular gas.
 What's not to like?

 Toyota's RAV4 comes with a 2.5 liter, 176 HP four-cylinder and 6-speed auto.

 Yesterday's 6-cylinder has been discontinued….and it doesn't seem to be missed.
 The RAV is geared for "stoplight go"….with plenty of torque.
 The auto comes with "eco", normal and "sport" modes….and both normal and sport move the RAV4 down the road quite easily.
 The only place that you might miss the old V6 is high-speed passing….and then….you probably shouldn't be going that fast anyway….right?